-At Michigan State University, we were proud to be connected to the T-Summits initiated in partnership with IBM and others for the last three years.
-We are now building on that experience with the creation of a new action-oriented educational effort -- the T-Academy -- designed to aid ourselves and others as we work to envision and implement the challenging promise of campus change through the creation of a next-generation learning environment.
-An imaginative learning environment in which: (a) the walls of the classroom become invisible as a result of the innovative use of engaged learning opportunities; (b) students are challenged to define and refine their purpose, gain insignt from others, take risks, and act with integrity; and (c) through experiential opportunities that strengthen their abilities to span the boundaries between disciplines and systems in order to adapt innovatively to a rapidly changing, and increasingly technological, world.
+Last year in the first T-academy, we created a new action-oriented educational effort designed to aid ourselves and others as we work to envision and implement the challenging promise of a next-generation learning environment.
+An imaginative learning environment in which: a) the walls of the classroom become invisible as a result of the innovative use of engaged learning opportunities; b) students are challenged to define and refine their purpose, gain insight from others, take risks, and act with integrity; and c) through experiential opportunities that strengthen their abilities to span the boundaries between disciplines and systems in order to adapt innovatively to a rapidly changing, and increasingly technological, world.
 In other words, a learning environment intentionally designed to foster the professional characteristics embedded in the T-Shaped model.

-This inaugural year of T-Academy programming at MSU kicks off with working sessions for campus teams who will spend time struggling with how to design learning environments that foster T-Shaped abilities.
+The second year of T-Academy programming at MSU is tailored to facilitate back-home campus change through an highly interactive agenda of working sessions for campus teams who will spend time struggling with how to design learning environments that foster T-Shaped abilities.
 Whether your institution is just beginning to envision a new learning environment for your students, and needs design guidance, or you are now trying to drive institutional change in order to align teaching, campus policies, procedures, curricula and structures to facilitate a T-Shaped campus with T-Shaped students, the T-Academy has been developed for you.

-Teams of at least three, but ideally five to six, members representing various campus sectors, inclusive of academic affairs, student affairs, faculty, and administration, are invied to apply for participation in the summer 2017 session of the T-Academy.
-The design of the session is emergent, and depends, in part, on the campus possibilities and challenges that each institutional team brings with them to the T-Academy.
-However, experts in design, higher educational institutional change, and groups facilitation will be on hand to help drive innovative thinking and ensure progress.
+Teams of at least three, but ideally five to six, members representing various campus sectors, inclusive of academic affairs, student affairs, faculty, and administration, are invited to apply for participation in the summer 2017 session of the T-Academy.
+The design of the session is emergent and depends in part on the campus possibilities and challenges that each institutional team brings with them to the T-Academy.
+However, experts in design, higher educational institutional change, and group facilitation will be on hand to help drive innovative thinking and ensure progress.

-At the T-Academy, teams will spend tiem working intensely with their team, as well as across, and within, various institutional groups.
-All teams will use their time together to reflect on the campus change dynamics inherent with a shift to being T-Shaped, and create action plans for use upon return to their home campuses.
+At the T-Academy, teams will spend time working intensely with their team, as well as across and within, various institutional groups.
+All teams will use their time together to reflect on the campus change dynamics inherent with a shift to being T-Shaped and create action plans for use upon return to their home campuses.

 Areas of Emphasis